Genotype polyploid individuals from next generation

 What form should the prior (genotype distribution) take?
 See Details for possible values.

-Should we output more (TRUE
+Should we output more (TRUE) or less

 The prior mean of the log-bias.